stenri/TradeLogIB/README.md

 * Python 3.6.x or higher (for Python 2.7.x see py27 code branch);
 * ib_insync package (https://github.com/erdewit/ib_insync).

+## TradeLogIB 4.0 notes
+I updated script to support modern IB TWS versions.
+It looks like TWS with version higher than ~ 974.4a reports trade times in UTC time zone instead of Local Time Zone.
+So TradeLogIB now includes functionality to automatically convert trade times into Local Time Zone to preserve the functionality.

+TradeLogIB now depends on two new packages: pytz and tzlocal, which are needed for time zone convertion.
+You can install them like this: pip install pytz pip install tzlocal

+Also it is critically important to ensure TWS timezone is configured properly to match to Local Time Zone on the system.
+Otherwise, TWS reports some garbage instead of UTC times.
+Run TWS and on the Login screen press More Options:

+!!!

+And then select proper Time Zone (it should match Local Time Zone configured in the operating system options):

+!!!

+When you update IB TWS, remember to also update TWS API and run "%TWS_API_ROOT%\source\pythonclient\setup.py install" to install the latest Python bindings.
+Newer TWS builds require newer TWS API.

 ## Configuration
 Script requires one-time configuration before use:
 * Install some Python environment.
 I recommend to use Anaconda, for fresh install you can choose a version with Python 3.7 as default interpreter: https://www.anaconda.com/download/